EricYufengWu/q8bot/README.md

 ### Seeed Studio XIAO MCU Setup (Robot + Controller)

 The microcontroller part of the code is developed in [PlatformIO](https://platformio.org/).
-If you haven't used it before, please refer to official documentation and tutorials to setup the environment.
+If you haven't used it before, please refer to their official documentation and tutorials to setup the environment.
 Someone has also tried converting PlatformIO projects to Arduino IDE script [here](https://runningdeveloper.com/blog/platformio-project-to-arduino-ide/).

 Open the folder "q8bot_robot" with PlatformIO and upload it to Q8bot's XIAO board.